 Razingrim has been the Programme Officer of WISP since July 2013.
 A Burkinabe by nationality, he first worked with pastoralists when doing scientific research in Governance and Sustainable Development.
 His interest in Pastoralism, Governance, Natural Resource Management and Climate Change led him to do different consultancies and to work in development projects specially in West and Central Africa with the Agency for Co-Operation and Research in Development (ACORD) and the African Institute for Economic and Social Development-African Training Center.
 His passion extends to pastoralism in whatever corner of the world it is practiced.
 He speaks fluent French and English and has some knowledge of Spanish.

 Claire is a Kenyan professional with a background in Environmental Management, Project Management and in Leadership and Management of Civil Society Organizations (CSOs).
 She has experience working in Eastern and Southern Africa, West Asia and West Africa with IUCN’s drylands’ programme.
 It is while working in the drylands with IUCN’s regional drylands’ programme that she got her first contact with pastoralists a knowledge she has continued building on.
 She previously worked in the coastal region of Kenya with the Aga Khan Foundation East Africa.
 Claire speaks fluent English and has some knowledge in French.

-Administrative Assistant - Ecosystem Management Programme
+Programme Assistant - Ecosystem Management Programme